I promise to keep this light and fluffy in honor of today's holiday.

 However, versions can be made with potatoes, saffron and rice.
 Typically, these "alternative" versions of the flapjack are from the northern parts of Europe.
 However, the Swedish have a version called the "eggcake" that is even thicker — up to 2 inches tall — and is served with jam and bacon.

-Page 2 of 2 - In the UK and in Ireland, pancakes are often eaten as a dessert and are a staple on the table during Shrove Tuesday — the day preceding Ash Wednesday.
+In the UK and in Ireland, pancakes are often eaten as a dessert and are a staple on the table during Shrove Tuesday — the day preceding Ash Wednesday.
 Typically, it's served with a large beef dinner.

 We even have our own unique flavors in the Americas outside of the traditional hotcake.